mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 The tool is flexible, so you can allow messages to show up in your inbox immediately when they match certain rules (e.g., mail from a particular sender or with a specific keyword in the subject).
 You can also configure it to limit the number of checks or the total time you spend in your inbox each day.

-Inbox When Ready works great on my desktop, but I haven't found a similar solution for my phone, unfortunately.
+Inbox When Ready works great on my desktop, but I haven't found a similar solution for my phone.
 I don't have to check my mail archive so much when I'm away from my desktop, but there are situations like event tickets in my mail history that require me to pull up the Gmail mobile app, which unhelpfully shows me my new emails on the way.

-If you use a desktop mail client like Outlook or Thunderbird, you can suppress the display of new emails by disabling automatic e-mail checking.
+If you use a desktop mail client like Outlook or Thunderbird, you can achieve the same effect as Inbox When Ready by disabling your client's automatic e-mail checking.

 ### Move your to-do list out of your inbox